 If your breasts are leaking, you are not alone!

-Some moms don't leak and that’s totally normal too!
+Some moms don't leak and that’s totally normal, too!
 We know leaking can be uncomfortable and maybe even a little awkward depending on the when, the where, and the who is around, but there are easy ways to prepare for it so it is less embarrassing and inconvenient.

 What causes breasts to leak?

 You can leak breastmilk for a variety of reasons including having a full supply, or if your body is not yet sure how much to produce, if your mature milk is starting to come in, if you’ve missed a feeding, or even if you are just thinking about your baby.
 We weren’t kidding when we said there are a multitude of reasons for leaky breasts.
-Fun fact - even those who are no longer nursing or have not yet delivered can leak breastmilk.
+Fun fact - even those who are no longer nursing or have not yet given birth can leak breastmilk.

 When you begin breastfeeding, your levels of oxytocin, the hormone that produces the milk ejection reflex (MER) or let-down action, are still adjusting.
 These hormonal swings can sometimes lead to milk being released even when you aren’t feeding or pumping.
 For most women, oxytocin levels will balance out as their milk supply gets established.